 Article 24 Amendment of programmes

-1. The Member State may submit a motivated request for an amendment of a programme together with the amended programme setting out the expected impact of that amendment on the achievement of the objectives.
+1. The Member State may submit a reasoned request for an amendment of a programme, together with the amended programme, setting out the expected impact of that amendment on the achievement of the objectives.

 2. The Commission shall assess the amendment and its compliance with this Regulation and with the Fund-specific Regulations, including requirements at national level, and may make observations within two months of the submission of the amended programme.

-3. The Member State shall review the amended programme and take into account the observations made by the Commission.
+3. The Member State shall review the amended programme, taking into account the observations made by the Commission.

-4. The Commission shall approve the amendment of a programme no later than four months after its submission by the Member State.
+4. The Commission shall adopt a decision approving the amendment of a programme no later than four months after its submission by the Member State.

-5. For the programmes supported by the ERDF, JTF, Cohesion Fund and ESF+, the Member State may transfer during the programming period an amount of up to 8 % of the initial allocation of a priority and no more than 4 % of the programme budget to another priority of the same Fund of the same programme.
-For the programmes supported by the ERDF, the ESF+ and the JTF, the transfer shall only concern allocations for the same category of region.
+5. For programmes supported by the ERDF, ESF+, Cohesion Fund and JTF, the Member State may transfer during the programming period an amount of up to 8 % of the initial allocation of a priority and no more than 4 % of the programme budget to another priority of the same Fund of the same programme.
+For programmes supported by the ERDF, the ESF+ and the JTF, the transfer shall only concern allocations for the same category of region.

-For the programmes supported by the EMFAF, the Member State may transfer during the programming period an amount of up to 8 % of the initial allocation of a specific objective to another specific objective, including technical assistance implemented pursuant to Article 30(4); For the programmes supported by the AMIF, the ISF and the BMVI, the Member State may transfer during the programming period allocations between types of actions within the same specific objective and, in addition, an amount of up to 15 % of the initial allocation of a priority to another priority of the same Fund.
+For programmes supported by the EMFAF, the Member State may transfer during the programming period an amount of up to 8 % of the initial allocation of a specific objective to another specific objective, including technical assistance implemented pursuant to Article 30(4).
+For programmes supported by the AMIF, the ISF and the BMVI, the Member State may transfer during the programming period allocations between types of actions within the same specific objective and, in addition, an amount of up to 15 % of the initial allocation of a priority to another priority of the same Fund.

 Such transfers shall not affect previous years.
-They shall be considered to be not substantial and shall not require a decision of the Commission amending the programme.
-They shall however, comply with all regulatory requirements and shall be approved by the monitoring committee in advance pursuant to Article 40(2)(d).
-The Member State shall submit to the Commission the revised table referred to under points (g)(ii), (iii) or (iv) of Article 22(3) as applicable.
+The transfers and related changes shall be considered to be not substantial and shall not require a decision of the Commission approving the amendment of the programme.
+They shall however, comply with all regulatory requirements and shall be approved by the monitoring committee in advance pursuant to point (d) of Article 40(2).
+The Member State shall submit to the Commission the amended table referred to under points (g)(ii), (iii) or (iv) of Article 22(3), as applicable, together with any related changes in the programme.

 6. The approval of the Commission shall not be required for corrections of a purely clerical or editorial nature that do not affect the implementation of the programme.
 Member States shall inform the Commission of such corrections.

-7. For programmes supported by the EMFAF, amendments to the programmes relating to the introduction of indicators shall not require the approval of the Commission.
+7. For programmes supported by the EMFAF, amendments of the programmes relating to the introduction of indicators shall not require the approval of the Commission.

 Article 25

-Joint support from the ERDF, the ESF+, the JTF and the Cohesion Fund
+Joint support from the ERDF, the ESF+, the Cohesion Fund and the JTF

-1. The ERDF, the ESF+, the JTF and the Cohesion Fund may jointly provide support for programmes under the Investment for jobs and growth goal.
+1. The ERDF, the ESF+, the Cohesion Fund and the JTF may jointly provide support for programmes under the Investment for jobs and growth goal.

 2. The ERDF and the ESF+ may finance, in a complementary manner and subject to a limit of 15 % of support from those Funds for each priority of a programme, all or part of an operation for which the costs are eligible for support from the other Fund on the basis of eligibility rules applied to that Fund, provided that such costs are necessary for the implementation.
-That option shall not apply to any resources of the ERDF and the ESF+ that are transferred on a voluntary basis to the JTF in accordance with Article 27.
+That option shall not apply to any resources of the ERDF and the ESF+ that are transferred to the JTF in accordance with Article 27.

 Article 26 Transfer of resources